Aapok0/zsh/README.md

 ### zoxide

 Tool to make moving between directories faster.
 It remembers your old cd commands and can query them so you can move around with just a keyword.
+Still testing, if I will alias it to cd.

 ### fzf